What's it in our color that makes us different?

 • Chocolate pastry cream (see below for recipe)

 1) Slice the éclairs horizontally, using a serrated knife and a gently sawing motion.
-Set aside the
+Set aside the bottoms and place the tops on a rack over a piece of parchment paper.

-degrees C, as measured on an instant read thermometer).
+2) The glaze should be barely warm to the touch (between 95 – 104 degrees F or 35 – 40 degrees C, as measured on an instant read thermometer).
 Spread the glaze over the tops of the éclairs using a metal icing spatula.
 Allow the tops to set and in the meantime fill the bottoms with the pastry cream.

 3) Pipe or spoon the pastry cream into the bottoms of the éclairs.
 Make sure you fill the bottoms with enough cream to mound above the pastry.
 Place the glazed tops onto the pastry cream and wriggle gently to settle them.